erdidursun/SeleniumDriverinNodejs/README.md

+Firstly this project requires chromedriver.

+You should download here==> https://code.google.com/p/selenium/wiki/ChromeDriver

-If you want to use this code you must download chromedriver and copy to /usr/local/bin/chromedriver
+And then you must copy it to /usr/local/bin/ directory